ranajoy-dutta/Online-Exam-Platform/README.md

 ### Progress
 * Student
+  * Front End Designing of
+    * Main Dashboard
+    * List of Subjects -> List of Tests
+    * Test and Result Page.
+* Admin
-  * Back-End with basic front end of
+  * Back-End of
+    * Performance of Students
+    * Super-Admin and management of other Admins
+  * Front-End Designing of
     * Login
     * Main Dashboard
-    * List of Subjects -> List of Tests
+    * List/Creation/Modification of Subjects
-    * Test without timer and result compilation.
+    * List/Creation/Modification of Test papers